-From the visitor centre, go left past the Bower and follow red arrows on marker post.
-Go left between the rhododendrons and then bear right by the five-bar gate, going right at the bottom of the hill (in May look out for the handkerchief tree on the right youll know it if you see it!) and on past the small shed on the right, a former sawmill.
+From the visitor centre, turn left down the main drive walking past the Bower.
+At this point the autumn yellows contrast strongly against evergreen rhododendrons.
+Following the red arrow on marker post, go left between the rhododendrons and then bear right by the five-bar gate, going right at the bottom of the hill (in May look out for the handkerchief tree on the right youll know it if you see it!) and on past the small shed on the right, a former sawmill.
 Continue to follow the red arrows to Weybourne Station.

 Bear left at the pond and walk left of the barrier onto Weybourne Heath.